Chart Color Schemes

 Household Composition

-Risdon Park features high concentrations of lone person households, with a fairly typical median household size
+Risdon Park features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.0% of all households, including 21.0% couples with children, 25.6% couples without children, and 13.8% single parent families.
-Non-family households account for the remaining 39.0%, with lone person households at 36.5% and group households comprising 2.2%.
-The median household size is 2.2 people, which aligns with the average in the Rest of SA.
+Family households comprise 61.0% of all households, including 21.0% couples with children, 25.6% couples without children, and 13.8% single parent families.
+Non-family households make up the remaining 39.0%, with lone person households at 36.5% and group households comprising 2.2% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households